perak/kitchen-examples/example-plugins/README.md

 Plugins example
 ===============

-This example will build simple meteor application that shows how to use meteor-kitchen plugins.
+This input file for <a href="http://www.meteorkitchen.com" target="_blank">Meteor Kitchen</a> will build simple meteor application that shows how to use meteor-kitchen plugins.

-**JSON** and **YAML** files are the same example in different formats.
+You can see live example <a href="http://generator-plugins.meteor.com" target="_blank">here</a>.

-To run example, inside this directory type:
+To build and run example, inside this directory type:

 ```
 meteor-kitchen ./example-plugins.json ./example-plugins